 AGACNP students are eligible for degree conferrals four times per year.
-Upon completion of all MSN AGACNP requirements, students can have their degree conferred following each term.
-Graduation applications will be completed bythe required deadlines and all AGACNP paperwork for certification should be directed to the graduate program director or the nursing support coordinator.
+Upon completion of all MSN AGACNP requirements, students can have their degree conferred following each term: February, May, September, and November.
+Graduation applications will be completed by the required deadlines and all AGACNP paperwork for certification should be directed to the student's academic advisor.